 Usually, personal injury lawyers don’t take cases unless there is insurance available to compensate you for your injury.
 This is because people and companies who do not have insurance usually do not have assets to go after.

 If there is no insurance, there may be no opportunity to get money to compensate you for your injuries.
 Personal injury attorneys work on a contingency fee which means they only get paid if they get money for you.

 It is possible to go after a person’s or company’s personal assets where the amount of insurance available is not sufficient to compensate you for your injuries.
-However, usually people and companies protect themselves with enough insurance and it may be very difficult to obtain money from their assets.
+However, usually, people and companies protect themselves with enough insurance and it may be very difficult to obtain money from their assets.

-Consequently, as a general rule you could conclude that the value of your case is limited by the amount of available insurance coverage.
+Consequently, as a general rule, you could conclude that the value of your case is limited by the amount of available insurance coverage.
 This is only a general rule and must be looked at on a case-by-case basis.

 How serious is your injury?

 A value range can be determined for a particular injury or a group of injuries.
-If your injury is permanent, it’s worth more than an injury which will go away.
+If your injury is permanent, it’s worth more than an injury that will go away.
 Some injuries may be permanent and will not get worse such as a scar but most permanent injuries will get worse over time because of arthritis and/or cause additional injuries to other parts of the body.

-Lawyers can search one of the legal research websites such as LexisNexis or Westlaw to easily find verdicts for similar injuries.
+Lawyers can search on one of the legal research websites such as LexisNexis or Westlaw to easily find verdicts for similar injuries.